Skip to main content

 Running Sub Workflows using Dynamic Fork

-forkTaskWorkflowSpecify the name of the sub-workflow to execute
+forkTaskWorkflowSpecify the name of the sub-workflow to be executed.

-forkTaskInputsArray of inputs - a task will be executed for each of the inputs
+forkTaskInputsArray of inputs - a task will be executed for each input.

 note